nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 - `add -t Trip to Iceland`

-### Viewing trips list: `list -t`
+### Viewing trips list: `list`
 Shows a list of all trips added.

-Format: `list -t`
+Format: `list`

-### Adding events to trips: `add -et`
+### Adding events to trips: `add-et n/EVENT NAME T/TRIP NAME`
 Adds the specified event to the specified trip.

-Format: `add -et EVENT_INDEX TRIP_INDEX`
+Format: `add-et n/EVENT NAME T/TRIP NAME`
-- Adds the event at the specified EVENT_INDEX
+- Adds the event with the specified EVENT NAME
-- Event is added to the trip at the specified TRIP_INDEX
+- Event is added to the trip at the specified TRIP NAME
-- The index refers to the index number shown in the events and trips list.
+- The TRIP NAME must exist in the trips list.
-- The index must be a positive integer 1, 2, 3…
+- The EVENT NAME must exist in the events list.
 Examples:
 - `add -et 2 3` adds the 2nd event in the events list to the 3rd trip in the trips list.